thedom85/CSharp_FiniteStateMachine/README.md

 Three examples of the use Finite State Machine :

-1. Getting started
+1. Getting started (Introduction)
-2. CSV Reader
+2. CSV Reader (Example of reader syntax csv)
-3. SFM Flow Control
+3. SFM Flow Control (Example of monitoring of a flow)

 Getting started